 Forbidden Love (Aşk-ı Memnu in the original) by Halid Ziya Uşaklıgil, is a classic of Turkish literature.
 It was serialised in 1899-1900 and tells the story (as one might guess from the title) of a forbidden love affair played out in turn-of-the-century Istanbul.
 Originally written in an incredibly ornate style of Ottoman Turkish – almost incomprehensible to today’s Turkish speakers – the novel was Latinised and simplified by the author following the language reforms brought in by the new Republic.
 The work is in the realist vein, in subject matter and in style, with the syntax often reminiscent of 19th-century French (and hence British) authors, but the inventiveness of his storytelling places Uşaklıgil (at least to my mind) on a par with the great European authors of the period.
 It’s only unfortunate that his work has remained so inaccessible until now, but hopefully their lapse into the public domain will speed their popularisation.

 I began working on this translation a few years ago, when one of my friends became hooked on the Turkish TV adaptation of the novel, and bemoaned the lack of an English translation.
-So far I’ve only managed to finish the first two chapters, but if there’s interest I’d be happy to continue.
-I’ve tried to remain as true to the original text as possible (I’m using the Özgür Yayınları 2009 edition, which is thankfully glossed), creating a word-by-word literal translation first, and then editing for readability.
+I try to remain as true to the original text as possible (I’m using the Özgür Yayınları 2009 edition, which is thankfully glossed), creating a word-by-word literal translation first, and then editing for readability.
 I realise that the language of Forbidden Love is not likely to endear it to modern readers, but hopefully its depiction of old Istanbul life will still interest many, and even delight a few.

 Sign Up For Updates